-(Prerequisites: None) (Co-requisites: ELTR 1110, ELTR 1120) Introduces line and low voltage switching circuits, manual and automatic controls and devices, and circuits.
+(Prerequisites: None) (Co-requisites: None) Introduces line and low voltage switching circuits, manual and automatic controls and devices, and circuits.
 Emphasis will be placed on switching circuits, manual and automatic controls and devices, line and low voltage switching circuits, and operation, application and ladder diagrams.
 Topics include: ladder and wire diagrams, switching circuits, manual controls and devices, automatic controls and devices, and application and operation of controllers and controls.
 A $15 fee is associated with this course due to the increased cost of copper and electrical components.

-(Prerequisites: None) (Co-requisites: ELTR 1110, ELTR 1180) Introduces operational theory, systems terminology, PLC installations, and programming procedures for programmable logic controls.
+(Prerequisites: None) (Co-requisites: None) Introduces operational theory, systems terminology, PLC installations, and programming procedures for programmable logic controls.
 Emphasis is placed on PLC programming, connections, installations, and start-up procedures.
 Topics include: PLC hardware and software, PLC functions and terminology, introductory numbering systems, PLC installation and set up, PLC programming basics, relay logic instructions, timers and counters, connecting field devices to I/O cards, and PLC safety procedures.

-(Prerequisites: ELTR 1080, 1090) Provides instruction in industrial applications of the National Electrical Code.
-Topics include: rigid/IMC conduit installation, EMT conduit installation, busways installation, cable tray/wireway installation, and equipment installation (600 volts or less) and safety precautions.
+(Prerequisites: None) Provides instruction in industrial applications of the National Electrical Code.
+Topics include: rigid/IMC conduit installation, EMT conduit installation, busways installation, cable tray/wireway installation, and equipment installation (600 volts or less).